YgorPerez/YgorPerez/README.md

   <summary>😁 About me</summary>
   <br>

   • I'm a software developer, 🔓 open-source contributor, fellow Stack Overflow companion, and occasional writer :pencil:.
-I love technology(SERIOUSLY), to prove this I'm quite tech-savvy 👨‍💻, always trying to test new things like trying to emulate games, pirate them(sorry), bios modding, overclocking, playing with virtual machines, and networks of course always wanted to tweak the settings to achieve maximum performance, and I'm pretty cheap, so I need to make the most out of what I have hardware and software.
+I love technology(SERIOUSLY), I'm always trying to test new things like trying to emulate games, pirate them(sorry), bios modding, overclocking, playing with virtual machines, and networks of course, I always wanted to tweak the settings of everything to achieve maximum performance, and I'm pretty cheap, so I need to make the most out of what I have, being hardware or software.
 I'm quite lazy in the sense that I really try to automate repetitive tasks, with macros, keyboard shortcuts, linters, and I'm learning scripting now too!
 <br>

 • This field of technology boggles my mind, and I really appreciate what it brings to the world, because of my curiosity 🧐 it's the natural path to follow, AI, games, backend, infra, and others all have my attention, and I'm definitely going to learn them at some point.
 But for now, I'm a quite good frontend developer with some DevOps and excellent problem-solving skills, I also studied software architecture and scrum to organize my projects team for a school job, with that I learned how to set up a monolith application with a proper workspace, with linters, NPM scripts, extensions and so on.